WhitmanCS370/github-workflow-activity/activity/README.md

 2. (1 minute) Create and share with your team a shared editor (e.g., Google docs, https://pad.riseup.net/, etc.) for notes.

-3. (10 minutes) Assign the role of _maintainer_ to one of your team members and help them [Create an organization and a repository](create-an-organization-and-a-repository.md) for the team.
-Return here when you are done.
+3. (2 minutes) Assign the role of _maintainer_ to one of your team members.
+They should use this [GitHub classroom invitation](https://classroom.github.com/g/7DYJfpBe) to create a new team and repository for this activity.
+The other team members should join.

 4. (2 minutes) Take a moment and reflect on your experience in the previous step.
 Record in your shared editor any insights you have learned or any questions that you still have. __Check in with your facilitator before continuing.__